TimMangan/App-Info/docs/Windows/IrfanView/Packaging-AppV.md

-# Packaging ImageGlass Kobe for App-V
+# Packaging IrfanView for App-V

 This app is easily packaged for App-V.